brucemack/hello-obd2/README.md

 ![](images/IMG_1607.jpg)

-A standard OBD2 connector is used (male).
+A standard SAE J1962 OBD2 connector is used (male).
 Pins used are:
 * 5 - Signal ground
 * 7 - ISO9141 K-Line
 * 12 - +12V